instana/pipeline-feedback-resource/README.md

   (Make that Flux capacitor purr!)

 * `scope_file`: *Optional.* Path to the file containing the scoping information for the release in terms of Application Perspectives and Services.
-  The file should contain valid JSON object that satisfies `jq type == 'object'`, and it can have as top-level fields `applications` and `services`, which respectively have the same structure as in the [API documentation for creating releases](https://instana.github.io/openapi/#operation/postRelease), e.g.:
+  The file should contain valid JSON object that satisfies `jq type == 'object'`, and it can have as fields `applications` and `services`, which respectively have the same structure as in the [API documentation for creating releases](https://instana.github.io/openapi/#operation/postRelease), e.g.:

   ```json
   {